DorinaBr/team_pro/README.md

 # TeamPro - a team project tool

 ### Description
-This is an individual project meant to practice and integrate knowledge about REST APIs, SpringBoot, Hibernate, PostgresSQL and testing.
+This is an individual project meant to practice and integrate knowledge about REST APIs, Spring Boot, Hibernate, PostgresSQL and testing.

 The application was designed for a better organization of team workflows.
 It can be used by any team regardless of their field of work.